Mat1020/RaspPi-LED/README.md

 # Controlling (any color) LED with Raspberry Pi GPIO
 A repo to control any color or more than one LED with the Raspberry Pi.

-This repo will teach and guide you about everything you need to know abou the LEDs.
+This repo will teach and guide you about everything you need to know about LEDs, from how to get started with LEDs with your Raspberry Pi in a begginer project, to how to do fancy stuff with LEDs with your Raspberry Pi step-by-step.

 # What is a LED?
 LED stands for Light Emitting Diode, and it's a semiconductor device that emits light when